Lecturer in Healthcare Materials

-Senior Research Fellow at Clothworkers’ Centre for Textile Materials Innovation for Healthcare (2013-, University of Leeds), Research Fellow at WELMEC Centre of Excellence in Medical Engineering (2011-2013, University of Leeds), PhD fellow at Helmholtz-Zentrum Geesthacht Biomaterials Centre and University of Potsdam (2006-2010, Germany)
+Lecturer in Healthcare Materials (2016-), Senior Research Fellow at Clothworkers’ Centre for Textile Materials Innovation for Healthcare (2013-2016, University of Leeds), Research Fellow at WELMEC Centre of Excellence in Medical Engineering (2011-2013, University of Leeds), PhD fellow at Helmholtz-Zentrum Geesthacht Biomaterials Centre and University of Potsdam (2006-2010, DE)

-Dr Tronci is a Senior Research Fellow within the Clothworkers’ Centre for Textile Materials Innovation for Healthcare (CCTMIH) with an affiliation at Leeds School of Dentistry.
+Dr Tronci is a Lecturer in Healthcare Materials within the Clothworkers’ Centre for Textile Materials Innovation for Healthcare (CCTMIH).
 His research profile lies at the interface of biomaterials science, macromolecular science, and textile technology.
 He is particularly interested in the biomimetic design of functional material systems for relevant clinical applications, e.g. in the context of musculoskeletal and chronic wound care.
-He joined CCTMIH in 2013 following his post-doctoral training within the WELMEC centre of excellence in medical engineering (University of Leeds, UK).
-Prior to joining the University of Leeds, he completed his undergraduate studies in biomedical engineering (Turin Polytechnic, Italy), followed by a PhD in biomaterials (University of Potsdam, Germany), where he studied the structure-property-function relationships of defined biopolymer-based materials.
+He joined CCTMIH in 2013 as a Senior Research Fellow following his post-doctoral training within the WELMEC centre of excellence in medical engineering (University of Leeds, UK).
+Prior to joining the University of Leeds, he completed his undergraduate studies in biomedical engineering (Turin Polytechnic, IT), and a PhD in biomaterials (University of Potsdam, DE), where he investigated the structure-property-function relationships of defined biopolymer-based materials.

 - Degradable polymers for the controlled loading/release of drugs

-- Formation of functional nonwovens based on defined macromolecular assemblies
+- Creation of bespoke material geometries based on defined macromolecular systems

 - Biomaterial-cell interactions